+- HTML help

-- As I mentioned above, if you want to see a desktop icon of R, do the following: In the "Select Additional Tasks" window, choose "Create a desktop shortcut." - Start R from the icon on the desktop (or the Start Menu). - You will now need to update packages. - Choose and select
+- As I mentioned above, if you want to see a desktop icon of R, do the following: In the "Select Additional Tasks" window, choose "Create a desktop shortcut."

+- Start R from the icon on the desktop (or the Start Menu).

+- You will now need to update packages.

+- Choose

+- Packages > Update packages

+and select